Quantum percolation and transition point of a directed discrete-time quantum walk

+{\bf Derivation of Quantum Percolation Probability on square lattice~:~} Here we will derive the continuous limit of the percolation probability of a two-state particle on a square lattice using the dynamics described in Fig.\,\ref{fig:2}(b), where $|\downarrow \rangle$ and $|\uparrow \rangle$ are the basis state for evolution in $x$ direction and $|+\rangle = \alpha_{x, y}|0\rangle + \beta_{x, y}|1\rangle$ is the basis state for evolution in the $y$ direction.
 To do so we need to consider all possible 8 configurations the walking particle can encounter on a broken lattice, which are schematically shown in Fig.\,\ref{fig:8}.
 The first row depicts the four possible vertex configurations that result in transport along the $y$-direction, i.e.~from $(x\pm 1, y-1)$ and $(x, y-1)$ to $(x, y)$ and the second row shows the four configurations that result in transport of the state from $(x\pm 1, y-1)$ to $(x, y-1)$ and the configuration that is trapped at position $(x, y-1)$.
 These latter four ones are equivalent to the configurations that result in transport of state from $(x\pm 1, y)$ to $(x, y)$ and the configuration that is trapped at position $(x,y)$.

-In the following, by approximating the unit displacement to a differential operator form, we will derive the differential operator form for all possible configurations.
-By summing up the differential operator form for each configuration weighted by their respective probabilities we obtain an effective differential equation, which we use to obtain the dispersion relation and percolation probability.
+In the following, by approximating the unit displacement with a differential operator form, we will derive a continuous expression describing the dynamics for all possible configurations.
+By summing up the differential operator forms for each configuration, weighted by their respective probabilities, we then obtain an effective differential equation, which we use to calculate the dispersion relation and percolation probability.